kalivhack/pythonMusicDownloader/README.md

 # Music Downloader

-This Python script retrieves URLs of music files from the "https://now.morsmusic.org" website and downloads them into a local "files" folder.
+This Python script retrieves URLs of music files from the "https://now.morsmusic.org" website and downloads them into a local "./" folder.
 The script utilizes the requests and BeautifulSoup modules to scrape the website for music file links and the urllib module to download the files to the local machine.

 ## Installation